King of Seas

 King of C+

 Everyone is already on top of the weaknesses.
 Progression is grindy, gameplay is repetitive, and there's no replayability beyond knocking out achievements like a chore.
-A lot of the design choices seem indicative of a grander plan that was scaled back along the way along side post launch patched concessions that there needed to be more to this game.
+A lot of the design choices seem indicative of a grander plan that was scaled back along the way.
 Low points: NPC ships level with you and early game is extra tedious, map exploration is gatekept by needing to find cartographers to sell you tiny pieces of the world map, navel combat is monotonous and there's no real incentive to swap ships or to alternate strategies.

-At times it was genuinely a relaxing and engaging experience, but I think it's fair to say it's not complicated and can get frustrating (don't attempt a boss fight without range 10 cannons).
+At times it was genuinely a relaxing and engaging experience, but I think it's fair to say it can get frustrating (don't attempt a boss fight without range 10 cannons).

 If you aren't put off by the idea that this is a much slower paced game than it looks, you might enjoy it.
 Obligatory "get it on sale" recommended.